 According to the author, Iris Stone, “Online MPH programs can be particularly advantageous for busy adults.
 Whether you’re a health practitioner or completely new to healthcare, many schools will welcome you into their MPH degrees online without requiring any campus visits or face-to-face sessions.
 This particular study focuses on the most affordable online MPH programs available in 2015.”

 The online MPH Program at the University of Illinois Springfield MPH entered the top twenty, ranking 19th.
 According to Mr. Stone, “Both the Generalist and Environmental Health MPH options at the University of Illinois at Springfield are available entirely online.
 The online courses are heavily integrated with the on-campus classes, ensuring that distance education students receive the same caliber education as their local counterparts.

 UIS Public Health Professor Sharron LaFollette appointed to CDC Board

-“I am honored to be appointed to the BSC and appreciate the confidence placed in me to provide unbiased review of scientific information and public policy important to protecting public and environmental health.”
+“I am honored to be appointed to the Board of Scientific Counselors and appreciate the confidence placed in me to provide unbiased review of scientific information and public policy important to protecting public and environmental health.”

 Dr. LaFollette was director of the Environmental Health Program at Illinois State University for eight years before coming to UIS.
 She is currently the Graduate Chair of the National Environmental Health Science & Protection Accreditation Council where she also served for a six years as General Chair, past-president of the Association of Environmental Health Academic Programs, and Director -at -Large of the Illinois Environmental Health Association.